 CBD works by interacting with the body’s endocannabinoid system (ECS), which helps to regulate many physiological processes, including inflammation.

-While more research is needed to fully understand the mechanisms by which CBD reduces inflammation and its potential benefits, current evidence suggests that it may be a promising natural treatment option for those with inflammatory conditions.
+While more scientific research is needed to fully understand the mechanisms by which CBD reduces inflammation and its potential benefits, current evidence suggests that it may be a promising natural treatment option for those with inflammatory conditions.

 5. CBD May Regulate Lipid Production